rogueunix/redux-sessionstorage-simple/README.md

 ### save([Object config])

-Saving to LocalStorage is achieved using [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html) and saves each time an action is handled by your reducer.
+Saving to SessionStorage is achieved using [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html) and saves each time an action is handled by your reducer.
 You will need to pass the `save` method into Redux's `applyMiddleware` method, like so...

 ```sh
 applyMiddleware(save())